ZivGrinblat/AirplaneFinderApplication/README.md

 # AirplaneFinderApplication

-Plotting airports on a map.
+In this project the user can create a comprehensive design of airports on the map.

 ## Stack
 - Backend - using Python3 + flask